Midsummer's Eve and a Summer Wine for Around the Bonfire

 1 cup seedless grapes

-1 bottle prosecco or champagne
+One bottle of prosecco or champagne

-In a pitcher, add the grapes, apples and cloves
+In a pitcher, add the grapes, apples, and cloves.

 Add the cooled wine and honey mixture, and chill in the refrigerator overnight.

-Gather some friends and enjoy a medieval inspired beverage
+Gather some friends and enjoy a medieval-inspired beverage